HM Land Registry: History

-London County Council was attracted to the idea of compulsory registration and voted in favour of it.
-It was introduced in stages between 1899 and 1902 and this led to the expansion of HM Land Registry.
-Also at this time, the first female staff were employed and typewriters were introduced.
+London County Council was attracted to the idea of compulsory registration, and voted in favour of it.
+It was introduced in stages between 1899 and 1902, and this led to the expansion of HM Land Registry.
+Also at that time, the first female staff were employed and typewriters were introduced.
 A proposal to extend compulsory registration to Northamptonshire in 1902 was lost in committee.

 From 1905 to 1913 new HM Land Registry headquarters were built in Lincoln's Inn Fields.

-Two significant pieces of land legislation were enacted in 1925: the Law of Property Act and the Land Registration Act.
+Two significant pieces of land legislation were enacted in 1925: the Law of Property Act and the Land Registration Act (LRA 1925).
 Government-initiated extensions to compulsory registration were suspended for ten years, but Eastbourne (1926) and Hastings (1929) voluntarily became areas of compulsory registration.
 After the ten years were up, compulsory registration was extended to Middlesex (1937) and the County Borough of Croydon (1939).
 Plans to extend it to Surrey in 1940 were abandoned due to the Second World War.
-In 1925 the government forecast that the whole of England and Wales would be subject to compulsory registration by 1955, but the process took much longer.
+In 1925 the government had forecast that the whole of England and Wales would be subject to compulsory registration by 1955, but the process took much longer.

 In 1940, after damage sustained in the 193rd air raid on Central London, HM Land Registry was evacuated to the Marsham Court Hotel in Bournemouth so that it could carry on its normal business.

+Post-war and beyond

 In 1950, 88 years after its creation, HM Land Registry registered its one millionth title.

 The growth in property ownership after the war years meant that the potential number of properties to be registered increased dramatically.
 This, in turn, slowed down the rate of land registration.
 To deal with the increasing workload, an office was opened in Tunbridge Wells in 1955 and a further office at Lytham St. Annes in 1957.
 In 1963, 101 years after the registry started, it registered its two millionth title.

-Theodore Ruoff, who was appointed Chief Land Registrar in 1963, confirmed the three fundamental principles of Land Registration that were laid down in the LRA 1925.
+Theodore Ruoff, who was appointed Chief Land Registrar in 1963, confirmed the three fundamental principles of Land Registration that had been laid down in the LRA 1925: